 - Difficulty breathing

-Spinal cord injuries are either incomplete, meaning partial losses in functioning or impaired mobility below a certain point of impact to the spine, or complete, meaning a total loss of control of the body.
+Spinal cord injuries are either incomplete, meaning partial losses in functioning or impaired mobility below a certain point of impact to the spine, or complete, meaning a total loss of body control.
 There is no cure for a spinal cord injury.

 Though these symptoms seem and are serious, many of the hundreds of thousands of people that sustain these injuries each year in accidents go on to live normal and productive, though altered, lives.